Kumaraguru College of Technology: Transport Facilities

 The college has a fleet of buses and minibuses to transport students and staff from different places, in and around Coimbatore.
 These buses operate along different routes, starting at 6:30 a.m. from different locations.
 Currently, there are 8 buses and 6 minibuses in service.

 Campus life

 Office of Student Affairs

 There is a dedicated group of faculty and students forming the office of Student Affairs(OSA).

 Training and Placement Cell

 KCT has a training and placement cell.

 Sports

-23 acres of play fields for the following major outdoor games & sports is provided: Football, Hockey, Cricket, Basketball, Volley Ball, Ball badminton, Kabaddi, Tennis, Handball, Kho-Kho, Throw ball and out-door Gymnastic.
+23 acres of play fields for the following major outdoor games & sports is provided: Football, Hockey, Cricket, Basketball, Volleyball, Ball badminton, Kabaddi, Tennis, Handball, Kho-Kho, Throw ball, and outdoor gymnastics.
 There is an indoor sports centre called, Dr. Arumugam Sports Centre, which hosts indoor sports like: Fencing, Badminton, Volleyball, Carom, Through Ball, etc. Notable KCTians have won the International and national level fame in the sports.
 Each and every year there will be at least a few persons from KCT will participate in international games like, Common Wealth, etc.